hoangnd107/genews/README.md

 - Integration tests for key user flows
 - Performance testing for optimization

-## 🚀 Future Enhancements

-- **Offline Mode:** Complete offline reading support
-- **Push Notifications:** Real-time news alerts
-- **User Profiles:** Personalized news preferences
-- **Social Features:** Share and discuss articles
-- **Analytics:** Advanced usage analytics and insights
-- **Multi-language:** Extended language support

 ## 👥 Author

 - **Hoang Nguyen Duy** - Full-stack Developer & AI Enthusiast

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📞 Support

-If you have any questions or need support, please:

-- Open an issue on GitHub
-- Contact the development team
-- Check the documentation in the `docs/` folder

 ---